mhmtsnmzkanly/yew-trunk-starter/README.md

 ## Yew Starter
 Another **Yew** & **Trunk** template.

-#rust #wasm #webassembly #yew #yew-router
-#trunk #web-sys #wasm-logger #wasm-bindgen
-It is built on top of the [template](https://github.com/yewstack/yew-trunk-minimal-template), you can use the template by following the same instructions.
+It is built on top of the [template](https://github.com/yewstack/yew-trunk-minimal-template), You can use the template by following the same instructions.

 A Yew project is intended to provide convenience when getting started.
 Do not forget to specify your suggestions and requests.

 Thanks.

 ### Dependencies: